Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Methods

 where $w^l$ is the weight of the $l$-th layer and has the properties $w^l\geq0$ and $\sum_{l}w^l=1$.

-The features are then fed into the SE model consisting of a two-layer bidirectional long short-term memory (BLSTM) module sandwiched between two linear layers which performs forward and back propagation simultaneously.
+The extracted features are then passed to the SE model, which consists of a two-layer bidirectional long short-term memory (BLSTM) module positioned between two linear layers.
 The output of the SE module is a soft mask and is multiplied by the magnitude of the noisy speech spectra.
 This is then compared with the clean speech spectra to determine the L1 (absolute) loss.

-While the video segment length used for learning SSL-AVSE is fixed, at the inference stage, our audiovisual extraction model can be applied to process videos of arbitrary length.
+While the video segment length used for learning SSL-AVSE is fixed, at the inference stage, our audio-visual extraction model can be applied to process videos of arbitrary length.
 This is done by applying a sliding window technique, which shifts the proposed window along the video segment until its entire length is covered.